nikkilr88/egghead-asciicasts/angular-1-in-the-angular-2-style/lessons/angular-1-x-creating-a-root-component.md

 Not important to the concept that we're covering, so let's hop into our `app.component`.
 We're going to import our template from `app.html`.
 Then, we will also import our styles via `app.styl`.

 From here, let's go ahead and create our component configuration objects.
-We're going to create an object called "appComponent."
-We could do template colon template, but using the new [ES6 object literal syntax](https://egghead.io/lessons/ecmascript-6-object-enhancements-in-es6?course=learn-es6-ecmascript-2015), we can just put in template and ES6 will figure it out for us.
+We're going to create an object called `appComponent.` We could do template colon template, but using the new [ES6 object literal syntax](https://egghead.io/lessons/ecmascript-6-object-enhancements-in-es6?course=learn-es6-ecmascript-2015), we can just put in template and ES6 will figure it out for us.

 From here, we're going to export this `appComponent` that we just created.